 Specific Changes May Merit Modifying Custody And Support Orders

 Change is inevitable.
-No matter how well you try anticipating issues that may change after your divorce, you will not be able to think of everything.
-A divorce decree can be modified to reflect changes in you or your ex-spouse’s situation.
+No matter how well you try to anticipate issues that may change after your divorce, you will not be able to think of everything.
+A divorce decree can be modified to reflect changes in your or your ex-spouse’s situation.

 It is often difficult to change the child custody arrangement.
 However, circumstances such as substance abuse, relocation, mental instability, a serious medical condition or other factors may give the court sufficient pause to consider a custody modification.

-If there has been a significant change in your life, your ex-spouse’s or your children’s, call us at The Law Offices of Michael N. Kalil to discuss the possibility of modifying your child custody agreement.
+If there has been a significant change in your life, your ex-spouse’s or your children’s, call The Law Offices of Michael N. Kalil to discuss the possibility of modifying your child custody agreement.
 If the child custody arrangement gets modified, this would also affect the child support arrangement.
-We have extensive experience handling child support modifications and will make sure you are not left with any surprises.
+Michael has extensive experience handling child support modifications and aims to minimize the possibilities of any surprises.

-Our firm also represents clients who have experienced a significant change in their economic situation or their former spouse’s financial situation has changed significantly.
+Michael also represents clients who have experienced a significant change in their economic situation or when their former spouse’s financial situation has changed significantly.
 If you recently lost your job or your ex-spouse was recently promoted, you may be able to modify your spousal support arrangement.
 In order for spousal support to be modified, either side would have to prove the change was unforeseen or unforeseeable.

 In order to modify child custody arrangements, you need to prove that the change would be in your children’s best interests.
 This can be highly complicated.
 Parents often have conflicting views over what would be in the children’s best interests.
-Generally, the courts try to protect children from as little disruption as possible.
-Yet, some modifications are necessary, based on a variety of situations such as:
+Generally, the courts try to protect children from disruption as much as possible.
+Some modifications are necessary, based on a variety of situations such as:

 - Job relocation